aussie114/calculator/README.md

 ![screenshot.png](https://github.com/aussie114/calculator/blob/master/screenshots/screenshot.png)

 ## About
-A simple calculator made in Tkinter and tinyexpr.
+A simple calculator made in tk/tcl and tinyexpr.

 ## Usage
 This program evaluates strings as mathamatical expressions using the [tinyexpr](https://github.com/codeplea/tinyexpr/) library